oluijks/blog.luba.dev/src/pages/about.md

 ## 🎵 Early Life & Musical Journey

-I was born in 1973 in Rotterdam, the Netherlands, and spent my formative years immersed in its culture.
+I was born in 1973 in Rotterdam, the Netherlands, and grew up in then a small town Maassluis.
 During my military service, I had the unique opportunity to play in a military orchestra in Germany, Poland and Denmark, an experience that blended structure with creativity and deepened my love for music.

 ## 💻 How I Got Into Programming